Data Preparation provides several components for easy management, transformation and normalization of dates.

 If we use the IP column as timezone source, Data Science Studio geolocates each IP, and uses the timezone of the IP to automatically translate the date components in the local timezone.

-The Date formatter processor allows you to recreate a Date as a « human-readable » string.
-Like the components extractor, the date formatter allows you to realign dates on a local timezone.
+The ‘Format date’ processor allows you to recreate a date column as a « human-readable » string.
+Like the date components extractor described above, the date formatter allows you to realign dates on a local timezone.
+The date formatter can either be opened by creating a new ‘format date’ processor or by selecting the appropriate action in the column dropdown.

 The format of the Date Formatter must be specified using the Java DateFormat specification.

-The formatter can output dates in french or english.
+The formatter can be outputted dates in English or French.